 In 2000, 'Cave Dog' (Ted E. Keizer) set the speed record for climbing all the Fourteener's.
 The traverse took him most of the day and he did it in the direction from Snowmass to Capitol.
 It was the only portion of his quest that he wasn't able to get prior, first-hand recon.
 Though, due to the severity of the gendarme section below North Snowmass, Cavedog had to drop off the ridge.
 Though the ridge proper wasn't his focus or intention (speed was), this is quite understandable.

 Then there's our climb (Mike Fyton, Steve Gladbach, Noah McKelvin, myself) from 2010.
-I personally still need to finish the climb through the gendarmes and up to Snowmass' rough apogee.

 * The cruxes of this traverse lie at both ends: repelling/climbing Capitol or repelling/climbing Snowmass Mountain.